Little Red Infinity Dress Tutorial

 (Please forgive the bunching at the waist.
 I made this dress to fit me, not my mannequin, and she hasn’t had 2 kids in the last 3 years!)

-So this is what the completed dress looks like:
+So this is what your completed infinity dress looks like:

 Then when you start wrapping it, you put it up over your bust one strap at a time.